nadiamariduena/movie-watchlist-reacthooks-context-api/README.md

 <br>

-##### ⚠️ This app isnt reponsive as the main interest goal was to refresh my knowledge in react context
+##### ⚠️ This app isn't responsive, as the main goal was to refresh my knowledge in react context & API's

 <br>